carpentries/instructor-training/_extras/demo_lessons.md

 ---
 layout: page
-title: "Suggested Lessons for Teaching Demonstrations"
+title: "Suggested Episodes for Teaching Demonstrations"
 ---

 Please see the tables below for recommendations about choosing a lesson for your teaching demonstration.
 If you would like to use a lesson that is not listed here, please contact the Instructor Trainer leading your teaching demonstration or (if no one is listed for your session) email [team@carpentries.org](mailto:team@carpentries.org).
 Note that while a trainee can choose the lesson to teach from, the Trainer leading the demo session will choose the specific episode at the time of the demo session.